-Nicole Garbarini, Ph.D., is the senior science policy advisor in the Science Policy Branch of NCATS’ Office of Policy, Communications and Education.
+Nicole Garbarini is the senior science policy advisor in the Policy Branch of NCATS’ Office of Policy, Communications and Education.
 She supports the NCATS mission by advising on science policy and operational activities for scientific management and programmatic initiatives and by implementing and operationalizing processes in support of these efforts.
-Since joining NCATS, Garbarini has advised on and developed processes for accessing, sharing and governing data, and she has created and implemented workflows and standard operating procedures for the Center’s Data Access Committee, which she currently co-chairs.
+Since joining NCATS, Garbarini has advised on and developed processes for accessing, sharing and governing data and has co-chaired the Data Access Committee for the National COVID Cohort Collaborative (N3C).

 Prior to joining NCATS, Garbarini held several leadership roles in the National Institutes of Health (NIH) Office of the Director.
 As special assistant to the NIH principal deputy director, she participated in trans-NIH groups and represented NIH to U.S. Department of Health and Human Services leadership and to public and congressional stakeholders.
 Garbarini’s leadership of several activities under the Advisory Committee to the NIH Director resulted in recommendations and the development of biomedical workforce initiatives and actions to bolster scientific integrity and public trust in research.
 She has served on the leadership teams for several trans-NIH initiatives, such as the 2019 Research Facilities Construction Initiative of the Office of Research Infrastructure Programs, which invested $50 million in the support of the modernization of established and emerging research institution facilities.
 Prior to her role in the NIH Immediate Office of the Director, Garbarini collaborated with NIH Office of Extramural Research and served as a media spokesperson for NIH extramural research policy and processes for more than five years.
 During her tenure at NIH, Garbarini has conducted scientific communications and program analysis for the National Heart, Lung, and Blood Institute (NHLBI) and the National Institute of Neurological Disorders and Stroke.
 Her participation in the evaluation of Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) programs at NHLBI led to the creation of the Office of Translational Alliances and Coordination and was referenced in the National Academies’ reporting on the enhancement of the NIH-wide SBIR/STTR program.